 Know your tribunal

 Where an arbitration involves arbitrators and advocates from different cultures, issues may arise from the inevitable differences in communication methods, meaning of communications, mental interpretations and behavioural expectations.
-Such differences can be seen from something as seemingly minor as deciding how long the tribunal should sit for a day or perhaps on which days to sit.
-For instance, considerable deference should be made to avoid a hearing over noon on a Friday where one of the arbitrators is a Muslim.
-Equally, a hearing over the Ramadan month should perhaps also be avoided, where possible.
-Similar caution should be borne in mind when scheduling hearings close to major festivals in Asian countries, for instance, the Golden Week in China or the Lebaran festival in Indonesia.
+For example, ex parte communications with arbitrators are generally prohibited in Western countries, but it is not uncommon in jurisdictions such as China, where an arbitrator may also take on the role of a mediator in the same dispute.The Hong Kong Court of Appeal had granted leave to enforce a China-seated award (and dismissed a challenge on grounds of bias) where an arbitrator conducted mediation during a private dinner with (and paid for by) one party in the absence of the other, on the basis that such a practice was found to be acceptable by the courts of the arbitral seat.
+Differences can even be seen from something as seemingly minor as deciding how long the tribunal should sit on a particular day or perhaps on which days to sit.
+For instance, considerable deference should be made to avoid a hearing over noon on a Friday if one of the arbitrators is a Muslim.
+Equally, a hearing during the month of Ramadan should perhaps also be avoided, where possible.
+Similar caution should be exercised when scheduling hearings close to major festivals in Asian countries, for instance, the Golden Week in China or the Lebaran festival in Indonesia.

-It is not the intent of this chapter to explore the precise differences in communication and behavioural norms that exist between arbitration participants from different cultures.
-However, we will briefly discuss a few points that an advocate can usefully take note of.
+It is not the intention of this chapter to explore the precise differences in communication and behavioural norms that exist between arbitration participants from different cultures.
+However, we will briefly discuss a few points of which an advocate can usefully take note.

-Where the language of the arbitration is English but English is not the first language for one or more participants, or where the participants have varying proficiencies in the language, it is necessary for the advocate to tailor his or her written or spoken communications to ensure that such communications are capable of being understood by everyone involved.
-In such situations, an advocate may wish to adopt clear, simple and concise language without colloquialisms, while at the same time ensuring that the language used is not so basic as to lose the interest of the arbitrator whose first language is English.
-Conversely, where the arbitrator’s first language is not English, the advocate would do well to ensure that his or her oral submissions are clearly understood.
+If the language of the arbitration is English but English is not the first language for one or more participants, or if the participants have varying levels of proficiency in the language, it is necessary for the advocate to tailor his or her written and spoken communications to ensure that everyone involved can understand them.
+In such situations, an advocate may wish to adopt clear, simple and concise language without colloquialisms,while at the same time ensuring that the language used is not so basic as to lose the interest of an arbitrator whose first language is English.
+Conversely, if the arbitrator’s first language is not English, the advocate would do well to ensure that his or her oral submissions are clearly understood.

 Style and tone of communication